the-pink-hacker/Minecraft-Asset-Extractor/README.md

 ## Step 2
 Open Minecraft_Asset_Extractor.exe
 ## Step 3
-Select what type of version in the text box. (ex.
+Select what version in the text box and change any other settings. (ex.
 1.8.9)
 ## Step 4
 Click Extract and wait!
-It may say that it will not respond because the command prompt is currently extracting the files.
 ## Step 5
 Close the window, and enjoy your fully extracted resource pack!